-Structural movement
+Structural movemen it

 Repair category 1

 Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, rot and infestation

 Repair category 2

-Notes Elevated moisture readings were recorded to walls and ceilings and further dampness may be present to other parts of the building.
+Notes Elevated moisture readings were recorded to internal walls and damp staining was noted to ceiling surfaces.
+Further dampness may be present to other parts of the building.
 Prolonged dampness increases the risk of timber defects.
 It is important to remedy water ingress timeously to prevent deterioration of the building.
 A timber/damp specialist can investigate with a view to having remedial repairs implemented.

 Chimney stacks

 Repair category 2

 Notes General weathering and cracked render was noted to the chimney stack.
-Chimney stacks are frequently troublesome and are often the source of dampness/water ingress.
-Ongoing monitoring/maintenance can be anticipated.
-An inspection at close quarters may reveal further defects.
-It may be prudent to have the chimney stack inspected prior to purchase.
+Chimney stacks are frequently troublesome and often the source of dampness/water ingress.
+Ongoing monitoring and maintenance can be anticipated.
+Inspection at close quarters may reveal further defects.
+It would be prudent to have the chimney stack inspected prior to purchase.